aporlowski/pi-sdr/README.md

 `-2` Enables phase 2 TDMA decoding.
 Indiana SAFE-T network is reportedly all phase 1 according to radioreference.com, however it does not appear hurt to enable this.

 `-V`  Enables the voice codec.
-I've notived this appears to improve the sound of voice transmissions.
+I've noticed this appears to improve the sound of voice transmissions.

 `-U` Enables the built in UDP audio player.
 This allows you to hear the audio from your speakers, and capture it on a specific UDP port.

 `-T trunk.tsv` Tells rx.py which file to use for the trunk configuration.
 This was modified with the `./setTrunkFrequency` command earlier.

-`2> stderr.2` This redirects error ouput to a file named `stderr.2` This prevents the text console display from getting messed up.
+`2> stderr.2` This redirects error output to a file named `stderr.2` This prevents the text console display from getting messed up.
 If things are not working, it is worth taking a look at the file `cat stderr.2` to read the message log.

 4. If the configuration options are correct (the frequency as set by the ./setTrunkFreq.sh program, the offset set by the -o, and the frequency correction as set by the -q) and the reception is acceptable then you should see a line similar to the following: